BioAnalyticResource/eFP-Seq_Browser/README.md

 ## Installation/Open

 If you wish to modify the code, all .CGI files use [Python 2](https://www.python.org) as well as there are a few [Perl](https://www.perl.org/) scripts.
-If you are running the primary webservice ([rnaSeqMapCoverage.cgi](cgi-bin/rnaSeqMapCoverage.cgi)) locally, you will also need to install [SAMTools](https://github.com/samtools/samtools).
+If you are running the primary webservice ([rnaSeqMapCoverage.cgi](cgi-bin/rnaSeqMapCoverage.cgi)) locally, you will also need to install [SAMTools](https://github.com/samtools/samtools) and [bcftools](https://samtools.github.io/bcftools/bcftools.html).

 Outside of that, there is nothing to install, just download all the files and open "[index.html](index.html)" ([legacy.html](legacy.html) is no longer supported).

 ## Known issues

 We aim to make the eFP-Seq Browser as perfect as possible but unfortunately, there may be some unforeseen bugs.
 If you manage to find one that is not here, feel free to create a [bug report](https://github.com/ASully/eFP-Seq-Browser/issues/new?template=bug_report.md) so we can fix it.
-* After generating a new dataset through the "Generate Data" option, the user cannot scroll up without first scrolling down
 * The IGB links do not work with Google Drive repositories
 * Download page as an image does not render SVGs in Microsoft Edge
-* Some specific resolutions will cause the RNA-table to disappear underneath the navbar menu

 ## Contributing